verrazzano/docs/content/en/docs/setup/install/perform/helm-installation.md

 Verrazzano provides a platform [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage the life cycle of Verrazzano installations.

-This document shows how to install a VPO using:

-* A Verrazzano VPO Helm chart, which can be found in one of our [repositories](https://github.com/orgs/verrazzano/packages/container/charts%2Fverrazzano-platform-operator/versions?filters%5Bversion_type%5D=tagged)
+This document shows how to install a VPO using a Verrazzano VPO Helm chart, which can be found in one of our [repositories](https://github.com/orgs/verrazzano/packages/container/charts%2Fverrazzano-platform-operator/versions?filters%5Bversion_type%5D=tagged)

 #### Install Verrazzano Platform Operator